-Control is a well-studied type of attack that was initiated by Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control} and has been actively studied since as have been manipulation and bribery, and much of the work has been primarily about giving decision-complexity results, such as proving the problems to be in P or to be NP-hard.
-Moreover, a wide body of work has emerged giving fixed-parameter-tractability results for those decision problems (see Section~\ref{s:related-work} and the references therein).
-In practice however, a campaign manager would prefer to compute actual solutions to problems, and that line of work, i.e., the line of search complexity, has been explored too~\cite{hem-hem-men:j:search-versus-decision,car-cha-hem-nar-tal-wel:c-eumas:search-vs-search}, sometimes showing that there is a tension between decision and search complexities.
+Much of the work on control has produced decision-complexity results (see~\cite{rot:b:econ-second-edition}), because---from a classical perspective---if a control problem is NP-hard, then it is ``hard to solve'' and so one can view this as ``protection against'' (or ``resistance to'') the attack.
+A wide body of work also emerged giving fixed-parameter-tractability results (see~\cite{bet-bre-che-nie:c:parameterized-elections-survey}).
+In practice, however, a campaign manager would prefer to compute actual solutions to problems, and that line of work, i.e., the line of search complexity, has been explored too~\cite{hem-hem-men:j:search-versus-decision,car-cha-hem-nar-tal-wel:c-eumas:search-vs-search}, sometimes showing that there is a tension between decision and search complexities.

-In this work, we turn our focus to the optimization versions of the ``standard'' electoral control problems, where the chair seeks to minimize some property of the solution to the control problem, e.g., minimizing the number of candidates to delete.
-To our surprise, this line of work is well-studied with respect to manipulation and bribery, but not control.
+In this paper, we turn our focus to the optimization versions of the ``standard'' electoral control problems, where the chair seeks to minimize some property of the solution to the control problem, e.g., minimizing the number of candidates to delete.
+To our surprise, this line of work is well-studied with respect to manipulation and bribery, but not control; see \cite{bre-fal-hem-sch-sch:c:approximability-of-manipulation,fal-hem-hem-rot:j:llull,fal-hem-hem:j:bribery,xia:margin-of-victory,yan:c:election-few-candidates,kel-has-haz:j:approximating,kel-has-haz:j:approximate-weighted-priced-bribery} to list a few examples.
 In particular, Brelsford~\cite{bre:msthesis:approximations} initiated that study by providing preliminary results and by outlining difficulties one would likely face in designing approximation algorithms (or proving the lack thereof) for the standard control problems.
 Eventually, Faliszewski, Hemaspaandra, and Hemaspaandra~\cite{fal-hem-hem:j:weighted-control} and Bredereck et al.~\cite{bre-fal-nie-sko-tal:j:mixinteger-lp} contributed to that list of result.
-Thus the amount of work that has been done over the last 18 years has been very limited.
+Thus the amount of work that has been done over the last \YearsSinceBrelsford\ years has been very limited.